 - Take a cooking class.
 This would be a super fun way to spend an afternoon with your sweetheart or family.
 Find a local cooking school (or even a large grocery store), and enroll in a class to learn a technique or recipe you've never tried before.

 - Cook a gourmet meal together.
-I think time in the kitchen is very sensual, but I can’t put my finger on exactly why.
-I love cooking alongside Joe, especially when there are no kids around to pester us.
-Choose a fancy meal from online (I have a great recipe archive of over 300 recipes.) or from a cookbook like Guy Gourmet: Great Chef’s Best Meals for a Lean & Healthy Body, and get cooking right in your own kitchen.
+I love cooking alongside my kids, especially when they are getting along.
+Choose a fancy meal from online (I have a great recipe archive of over 600 recipes.) or from a cookbook like Guy Gourmet: Great Chef's Best Meals for a Lean & Healthy Body, and get cooking right in your own kitchen.

 - Learn something new.
 One of my favorite things to do on vacation is go to a studio and make something.
 There is a glass blowing studio where we normally vacation that I've always wanted to go to, but just never made the time.
 I think stained glass would also be fun.